CNP-CIIMAR/FAALPred/utilities/README.md

 - numpy
 # Ensure all dependencies are installed before running the script.

-# License

-This project is licensed under the MIT License.

-# README

 # Scriot 5: "Taxonomic Analysis and Visualization Tool" : scatterplot_mean_faal_genome.py

   A Python script designed to process genomic assembly data, perform taxonomic classification,